-(1) EEG-related loans of €1,528 million outstanding at 31 December 2020 and repaid in January 2021 excluded from the chart; (2) Non-call period of €1.1 billion of green hybrids ends on 1 June 2024 and that of €1 billion of green hybrids ends on 22 July 2025, both excluded from the chart Source: TenneT and Moody's Investors Service
+Non-call period of €1.1 billion of green hybrids ends on 1 June 2024 and that of €1 billion of green hybrids ends on 22 July 2025, both excluded from the chart Source: TenneT and Moody's Investors Service

-Under the German Renewable Act (Erneurbare Energien Gesetz, or EEG), TenneT is also required to buy renewable energy at set feed-in-tariffs and sell it on the spot market.
-The difference is covered through a surcharge payment, determined annually (set at 6.5 €ct/kWh for 2021), which is added to the consumer tariffs.
+Under the German Renewable Act (Erneurbare Energien Gesetz, or EEG), TenneT is also required to buy renewable energy at set feedin-tariffs and sell it on the spot market.
+The difference is covered through a surcharge payment, determined annuallyIn October for the forthcoming calendar year. (set at 6.5 €ct/kWh for 2021), which is added to the consumer tariffs.

 Given the impact of the coronavirus outbreak in 2020 which led to significant unforeseen variations in renewable energy volumes and wholesale electricity prices, German TSOs including TenneT have accumulated significant EEG receivables on their balance sheet.
-TenneT had to raise an additional €1.5 billion of committed financing and €0.5 billion of uncommitted financing in 2020 to cover the EEG surcharge costs.
-The German government will finance the EEG in 2021 as a result of the Climate Programme 2030 (Klimaschutzprogramm 2030) for a total of €10.8 billion to be shared between the four German TSOs, with TenneT receiving 32% of the total in 3 installments (€1.63 billion in January 2021, €960 million in May 2021 and €864 million in October 2021).
-TenneT had €1.5 billion outstanding on EEG-related loans at 31 December 2020 to fund the EEG negative balance at the end of 2020.
+TenneT had to raise an additional \in 1.5 billion of committed financing and \in 0.5 billion of uncommitted financing in 2020 to cover the EEG surcharge costs.
+The German government will finance the EEG in 2021 as a result of the Climate Programme 2030 (Klimaschutzprogramm 2030) for a total of \in 10.8 billion to be shared between the four German TSOs, with TenneT receiving 32% of the total in 3 installments (\in 1.63 billion in January 2021, \notin 960 million in May 2021 and \notin 864 million in October 2021).
+TenneT had \notin 1.5 billion outstanding on EEG-related loans at 31 December 2020 to fund the EEG negative balance at the end of 2020.
 The full amount on these EEG-related loans was repaid in January 2021 following the reception of the first payment from the German government.

-Exhibit 12 Unforeseen variations in renewables energy volumes and wholesale electricity prices have led to negative EEG balance for the German TSOs in 2020
+Unforeseen variations in renewables energy volumes and wholesale electricity prices have led to negative EEG balance for the German TSOs in 2020